justinhennessy/100-days-of-code/log.md

 - What is a dendrogram?
 - What is Rank correlation? and what is monotonic data?
 - What is a univariate relationships?
+- Why is OOB results lower than your model?
+- What is Temporal order?

+### Day 15: September 16, 2019

+**Today's Progress**

+Pretty slow day, finalised [lesson 4](http://course18.fast.ai/lessonsml1/lesson4.html) on feature important and started watching [lesson 5](http://course18.fast.ai/lessonsml1/lesson5.html) on Extrapolation.
+Nothing of note today.

+One thing I did learn was around Cross Validation.

+Cross validation is not so good with temporal data (ie things with time in it) and according to the fastai people you should use it sparingly.

+Method:

+ - this randomly shuffles your data and splits it into X number of groups

+- for the first model, it takes the first group of data as a validation set and the rest as a training set

+- for the second model, it takes the second group of data as a validation set and then rest as training

+- this continues until you have X number of models

+- it then takes the averages of the results and this gives you a prediction of your dependant variable you can "cross reference" with you test set (the dataset you leave until last to confirm your model generalises ok)

+**Thoughts:**

+None.

+**Link to work/resources:**

+None.

 ### Day 14: September 15, 2019